 This online section is self-paced and should take you approximately 4 hours to complete.

 Please note: in order to participate in Part II, you will need to pass the online test covering Part I which is given at the end of this online course.
-You must complete each session/section to move on to the next session/section and to take the test.
+You must complete each session/section and each assessment (keyword) to move on to the next session/section and to take the test.

 Upon completion of Session I, students will be able to: